 In the summer, Washington campgrounds are crawling (sometimes literally) with babies, toddlers and young families.
 But many new parents hesitate to head into the wild, wondering whether camping with a tot will be safe, enjoyable or worth the hassle.

-Don’t abandon your dreams of an al fresco vacation quite yet — camping with a baby may be easier than you think.
+Don’t abandon your dreams of an al fresco getaway quite yet — camping with a baby may be easier than you think.
 Also consider camping shortcuts that lessen the hassles of camping a bit, such as booking a yurt on trying an organized family campout in a park.

 “Below 50 degrees, or 60 degrees in wet, windy weather, body temperature can drop if babies are wearing inadequate clothing,” says Terry.
 Keep babies and young toddlers warm at night with several layers of clothing (preferably fleece or wool), thick socks and a hat for sleeping.
 In especially chilly climes, be watchful for cool, clammy skin, which indicates that a baby needs an extra layer or two.
 Early symptoms of hypothermia include shivering; cold, pale or blue-gray skin; and decreased alertness.

 And whether you're tent camping or are easing into it with a yurt rental, bringing along a portable crib can make nap time and nighttime much more manageable.